capport-wg/7710bis/README.md

-   Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
+   Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any

+Kumari & Kline           Expires October 1, 2020                [Page 1]

+Internet-Draft             DHCP Captive-Portal                March 2020

+   time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-Kumari & Kline          Expires September 8, 2020               [Page 1]

-Internet-Draft             DHCP Captive-Portal                March 2020

-   This Internet-Draft will expire on September 8, 2020.
+   This Internet-Draft will expire on October 1, 2020.

 Copyright Notice